-In the Elder and Health Law Clinic, students represent people over 60 years of age with issues unique to the aging population, including nursing home residents' rights, alternatives to conservatorship, health care access, social security, Medicare/Medi-Cal, estate planning, and elder abuse.
-In addition, students may focus on the civil legal needs of those experiencing homelessness, regardless of age, as part of a Medical Legal Partnership with community health clinics and shelters.
-These needs include expungement of criminal records, reduction of fines fees, access to public benefits and child support modification.
+In the Elder and Health Law Clinic, students represent people more than 60 years of age with issues unique to the aging population, including nursing home residents' rights, alternatives to conservatorship, health care access, social security, Medicare/Medi-Cal, estate planning, and elder abuse.
+The clinic engages in civil litigation in elder abuse and probate matters.
+In addition to assisting elders, the clinic’s Homeless Advocacy Project focuses on the civil legal needs of those experiencing homelessness, regardless of age, as part of a Medical Legal Partnership with community health clinics and shelters.
+These needs include expungement of criminal records, reduction of fines and fees, access to public benefits and child support modification.

 Melissa Brown brings a wealth of personal casework experience to her students in the academic Elder Law and Social Policy course and in the Clinic.
 In her 28 years of private legal practice she has served as an arbitrator for workers' compensation matters and has litigated cases in state and federal court.
 Brown is well known as a national expert on Elder Law and Social Security Disability, as well as health care planning and decision-making, and is co-author of the widely-used book, Advising the Elderly or Disabled Client.

 Clinic work is the perfect experience for our students — a combination of advocacy, ethics and professional growth.
 Best of all, there are some very grateful clients who couldn't have this level of representation and care without us. — Melissa Brown, Associate Professor of Lawyering Skills